Auric Goldfinger: Film biography

-In the film, Goldfinger is a successful businessman, owning many properties throughout the world including "Auric Enterprises, AG" in Switzerland and a stud-farm in Kentucky called "Auric Stud".
+In the film, Auric Goldfinger (Gert Fröbe) is a successful businessman, owning many properties throughout the world, including "Auric Enterprises, AG" in Switzerland and a stud-farm in Kentucky called "Auric Stud".
 However, Goldfinger's real business is that of internationally smuggling gold, using the method of having a car (precisely, a Rolls-Royce Phantom III) built with gold body castings and transporting it via airplane before having the bodywork re-smelted once it arrives at its destination.
 After Goldfinger's business affairs come under suspicion from the Bank of England, Bond is sent to investigate.

-In the film, Felix Leiter says that Goldfinger is "British, but he doesn't sound like it"; however, this may simply mean he possesses British citizenship, as by his accent and red-blond hair he is probably German by birth.
-Fröbe was chosen to play the villain because producers Saltzman and Broccoli had seen his performance in a German thriller titled Es geschah am hellichten Tag (It happened in broad daylight, 1958), based on the story Das Versprechen (The Pledge) by Friedrich Dürrenmatt.
-In that film, Fröbe played a serial killer named Schrott, who kills children to vent his frustrations with his domineering wife.
+In the film, Felix Leiter (Cec Linder) says that Goldfinger is "British, but he doesn't sound like it"; however, this may simply mean he possesses British citizenship, as by his accent and red-blond hair he is probably German by birth.
+Fröbe was chosen to play the villain because producers Harry Saltzman and Albert R. Broccoli had seen his performance in a 1958 German thriller titled It Happened in Broad Daylight, based on the story The Pledge: Requiem for the Detective Novel by Friedrich Dürrenmatt.
+In that film, Fröbe played a serial killer named Schrott, who kills children to vent his frustrations with his domineering wife Frau Schrott (Berta Drews).
 Broccoli and Saltzman had seen the movie and decided upon the "big bad German" for the role.

-In the film, Goldfinger, an avid golfer, reveals a fascination with Nazi gold when Bond tempts him to bet £5,000 against a lost, historical Nazi gold bar, an incident not in the novel (the golf game is played for $10,000).
-Goldfinger cheats with help from Oddjob, but Bond figures out the deception and tricks him into playing the wrong ball on the last hole, costing him the match.
+In the film, Goldfinger, an avid golfer, reveals a fascination with Nazi gold when Bond (Sean Connery) tempts him to bet £5,000 against a lost, historical Nazi gold bar, an incident not in the novel (the golf game is played for $10,000).
+Goldfinger cheats with help from Oddjob (Harold Sakata), but Bond figures out the deception and tricks him into playing the wrong ball on the last hole, costing him the match.
 Goldfinger is shown to take sadistic pleasure in killing his enemies, which he accomplishes in elaborate ways.
 This is shown when he attempts to kill a captured Bond by slowly cutting him in half with a laser (but is talked out of it by Bond) and, later, when he uses nerve gas to execute a group of gangsters he had invited to his ranch.